Stryker (SYK)

 6. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Luckily, Stryker’s sales grew at a decent 11.4% compounded annual growth rate over the last five years.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Over the last five years, Stryker grew its sales at a decent 11.8% compounded annual growth rate.
 Its growth was slightly above the average healthcare company and shows its offerings resonate with customers.

-We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Stryker’s annualized revenue growth of 10.7% over the last two years aligns with its five-year trend, suggesting its demand was stable.
-Stryker Year-On-Year Revenue Growth
+Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
+Stryker’s annualized revenue growth of 10.7% over the last two years is below its five-year trend, but we still think the results were respectable.

-Stryker also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
 Over the last two years, Stryker’s organic revenue averaged 10.2% year-on-year growth.
 Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
-Stryker Organic Revenue Growth

-This quarter, Stryker’s year-on-year revenue growth was 10.2%, and its $6.06 billion of revenue was in line with Wall Street’s estimates.
+This quarter, Stryker reported year-on-year revenue growth of 11.4%, and its $7.17 billion of revenue exceeded Wall Street’s estimates by 0.8%.

 7. Operating Margin

-This quarter, Stryker generated an operating margin profit margin of 18.7%, down 1 percentage points year on year.
-This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.
+This quarter, Stryker generated an operating margin profit margin of 25.2%, up 16.1 percentage points year on year.
+This increase was a welcome development and shows it was more efficient.

 8. Earnings Per Share